GIS4DEV/GIS4DEV.github.io/_posts/2021-09-23-PostGIS-practice.md

   - Import the flood layer with the table name `flood` and use the options to *convert field names to lowercase* and *create spatial index*
   - View table metadata and create spatial indices
   - Repeat the import procedure for the administrative layer, calling the new table `wards`
-- Learn some [more SQL for OSM](/assets/osm_sql.sql) to investigate the social context of OpenStreetMap data and to identify college bars.
+- for Sept 30th: Learn some [more SQL for OSM](/assets/osm_sql.sql) to investigate the social context of OpenStreetMap data and to identify college bars.
 - Miscellaneous notes: [more.sql](/assets/more.sql)

 ## For next class

 - Complete the `dsm_sql` and `osm_sql` queries
 - Write hard copy or digital notes and questions about how SQL works in relation to what you know from QGIS.
-- Complete a new blog post, which may respond to [discussion questions for next class](2021-09-28-r-and-r)
+- Complete a new blog post, which may respond to [discussion questions for next class](/2021-09-28-r-and-r)